NDNZ in the City: Multi-media Narratives of American Indian Culture in the Heart of Los Angeles, California

 Pamela’s work pushes viewers to critically analyze the psychological and historical structures of Native Americans in mass media.
 Pamela has a BA in American Indian Studies and Film Television from UCLA.

 Sateren Auditorium, Music Hall, 715 22nd Ave South

 Discussion with filmmakers follows

 This event is free to the public

-Thank you to our sponsors: Augsburg College, American Indian Studies Department, Augsburg Indigenous Student Association, Augsburg’s Marginalized Voices in Film and Media, and the Institute for Global Studies at the University of Minnesota.
+Thank you to our sponsors: Augsburg College, American Indian, First Nations, and Indigenous Studies Department, Augsburg Indigenous Student Association, Augsburg’s Marginalized Voices in Film and Media, and the Institute for Global Studies at the University of Minnesota.

 For parking permits contact M. Elise Marubbio at email@example.com.
 Permits are limited in number.

 For parking directions visit: http://www.augsburg.edu/about/map/.
 You will be parking in Lot L off of 35th between Riverside and Butler Pl.
 You will need a parking permit.